plumed/plumed2/user-doc/GettingStarted.md

 Also notice that all the actions can be labeled, and that many actions besides normal collective variables can define one or more value, which can be then referred using the corresponding label.

-Actions can be referred also with POSIX regular expressions (see \ref Regex) if regex library is available on your system and detected at configure time.
+Actions can be referred also with POSIX regular expressions (see \ref Regex).
 You can also add \ref comments to the input or set up your input over multiple files and then create a composite input by
 \ref includes.